-Details (including roles and responsibilities and capacity to engage with the project): (max 200 words)

-WCS has partnered with MSP to provide health status information to garner support for local health initiatives.
-The MSP Director General has guaranteed collaborative efforts with MRHP and the Ministry of the Environment, understanding the environmental underpinnings of local health.
-Representatives from MSP will attend all of our organizing meetings and will help our organizations liaise with regional health officials.
-This will ensure the sustainability and long-term support of our work.
+Partner Name and website where available: Details (including roles and responsibilities an engage with the project): (max 200 words) d capacity to Ministere de la Sante Publique (Ministry of Public Health) (MSP) www.sante.gov.mg WCS has partnered with MSP to provide health statu garner support for local health initiatives.
+The MSP D has guaranteed collaborative efforts with MRHP and the Environment, understanding the environmental un local health.
+Representatives from MSP will atte organizing meetings and will help our organization regional health officials.
+This will ensure the sustainant term support of our work.
+Firector General the Ministry of nderpinnings of and all of our ons liaise with Have you included a Letter of Support from this institution?
+Yes